engageub/InternetIncome/README.md

 ```

 ## :thinking:How to use multiple accounts:question:
-If you and your friend/husband/wife want to use same host to save resources but have different proxies with you, simply create different folders and download the script in each folder and set the configuration.
+For multiple users to use the same host, simply create different folders and download the script in each folder and set the configuration.

 ## :card_index:License::card_index:
 * This product is available for free and may be freely copied and distributed in its original form.